PeterSYoo/javascript-notes-nextjs-tailwind/public/docs/sideEffects.md

 In this code, the useEffect hook is used to perform a side effect when the component mounts or updates.
 The side effect is setting the document title to reflect the number of times the button has been clicked.

 <br/>
 Overall, side effects in React are actions that are performed when a component mounts or updates, but are not directly related to the main purpose of the component.
-Examples of side effects include making an HTTP request, setting up an event listener, or updating the component's state.
+Examples of side effects include making an HTTP request, setting up an event listener.